FNA-XNA/docs/docs/1:-Setting-Up-FNA.md

 Here's what we use and why:

-* SDL2: Used for window management, input, image I/O, etc.
+* SDL: Used for window management, input, image I/O, etc.
 * FNA3D: Only required if you use the Graphics namespace.
 * FAudio: Only required if you use the Audio or Media namespaces.
 * Theorafile: Only required if you use VideoPlayer.